 - Reviews: Critiques of albums, EPs, or other releases in which I break down my reaction to the music track-by-track and assign an overall grade.

-- Concerts: More free-form commentary on concerts I’ve attended, usually with an accompanying live video of a song from that exact show (if I can find it on YouTube), or a similar performance of a song from the setlist.
+- Concerts: More free-form commentary on concerts I’ve attended, usually with an accompanying live video of a song from that exact show if I can find it on YouTube, or a similar performance of a song from the setlist.
+(This category has been dormant for a few years now, as I only rarely make it to concerts these days and haven’t done a full write-up on one in a while.)

 - Divad’s Soundtrack: A series in which I go through the songs I’ve selected for mix CDs (originally cassettes) that I’ve been making for myself as a sort of personal time capsule since I first got into music back in 1994.
 This is less of a critical review (though it is sometimes self-critical!) and more of an attempt to recall why I selected each song, and who or what it related to in my mind.